Save information for later

 How prevalent is Lennox-Gastaut Syndrome (LGS)?

-Lennox-Gastaut syndrome affects an estimated 1 to 2 per million people.
-This condition accounts for less than 5 percent of all cases of childhood epilepsy.
+Lennox-Gastaut syndrome affects an estimated 1 to 2 per million people worldwide.
+This condition accounts for 3 to 4 percent of cases of epilepsy in children and 1 to 2 percent of cases in adults.
 For unknown reasons, it appears to be more common in males than in females.

 Is Lennox-Gastaut Syndrome (LGS) an inherited disorder?